 Those requiring more specialised care were referred to Berberati University Hospital, where MSF also works.
 In the 18 months between February 2014 and July 2015, MSF mobile teams provided more than 4,800 medical consultations inside the compound.

 The MSF team also provided food supplies to people sheltering in the compound, with the support of the World Food Programme.

 A first group of displaced people returned to their homes in the Poto Poto district of Berberati in July 2015, after local authorities, with the support of local and international organisations, launched a ‘social cohesion process’ between the city’s different communities.

 In early August, the remainder of the families left the compound and returned home.

-"The return of the displaced people is welcomed by the population,” said Ben, a community leader in the Poto Poto neighborhood.
+"The return of the displaced people is welcomed by the population,” said Ben, a community leader in the Poto Poto neighbourhood.
 “This is the result of long-term work by local authorities and partner organisations."